elixir-lang/elixir-lang.github.com/crash-course.markdown

 Here we create a module named ``hello_module``.
 In it we define three functions, the first two of which are made available for other modules to call via the ``export`` directive at the top.
 It contains a list of functions, each of which is written in the format ``<function name>/<arity>``.
 Arity stands for the number of arguments.

-An equivalent code in Elixir:
+An Elixir equivalent to the Erlang above:

 {% highlight ruby %}
 defmodule HelloModule do